Blueberry shock virus: Environment

 In order for the blueberry shock virus to be successful, there must be a susceptible environment.
 The blueberry shock virus originated in the Pacific Northwest, which means the environment must be cool and somewhat moist.
 Another factor that leads to survival is spreading.
 The blueberry shock virus spreads by pollination; therefore, spreading only occurs in spring when pollinators are active.
 Honey bees are one of the main pollinators of blueberries.
 The activity of the Honey bee is most productive at temperatures between 60 and 105 degrees Fahrenheit.
 When wind speed reaches 25 mph, the honey bee activity is completely halted; therefore spread of the virus would be decreased.
 The virus within pollen grains can survive in the beehive for one to two weeks, which can contribute to the spread of the virus.
 The virus is mostly spread by pollen; therefore, thrips, aphids, and whiteflies are not vectors for blueberry shock virus.
 Blueberry cultivars can also contribute to the rate of infection.
 In Berkeley, Bluegold, Bluetta, Erliblue, Liberty, and Pemberton varieties, spreading of the virus occurs quickly.
 On the other hand, Bluecrop, Duke, and Blu-ray varieties of blueberry have a limited rate of spreading.
-The environmental conditions directly contribute to the spreading of the blueberry shock virus.